ResamVi/judge/exercises/10-for/README.md

+Write a program that asks the user for a number n and prints the sum of the numbers 1 to n

 # Vögel beobachten

 You are an avid bird watcher that keeps track of how many birds have visited your garden.